Border crossing Poland: Poland – Frankfurt/Oder – Erkner

 Most of the infrastructure projects are still in the planning phase, which means that the information provided on these pages reflects the current planning status and is updated regularly.

-As part of the European Deployment Plan (EDP: EU deployment plan for Europe-wide coordinated ETCS equipment along the TEN-T network), the project is a project of Digitale Schiene Deutschland.
-The aim is to equip the catchment area with ETCS Level 2 with signals (ETCS Level 2 mit Signale: ETCS L2mS).
-As the German train control system “Punktförmige Zugbeeinflussung” (PZB) will remain in operation alongside the signals, vehicles without ETCS equipment will also be able to use the line.
-A speed of 160 km/h is planned on the line between Berlin Stadtforst and Frankfurt/Oder and 100 km/h from Frankfurt/Oder to the Polish border.
+As part of the European Deployment Plan (EDP), this scheme is a project of Digitale Schiene Deutschland.
+The goal is to equip the entire route with ETCS Level 2 with signals (ETCS L2mS).
+Since the German train control system "Punktförmige Zugbeeinflussung" (PZB) will continue to operate in parallel with the new signals, trains not fitted with ETCS will also be able to use the route.
+The line is planned for speeds of up to 160 km/h between Berlin Stadtforst and Frankfurt/Oder, and up to 100 km/h from Frankfurt/Oder to the Polish border.

-The necessary technical basis for the ETCS equipment is provided exclusively by electronic interlockings (Elektronische Stellwerke: ESTW) and digital interlockings (Digitale Stellwerke: DSTW).
+The necessary technical basis for the ETCS equipment is provided exclusively by modern interlockings.
 Therefore, some of the existing interlockings must first be converted.
 In Frankfurt/Oder passenger station, a relay interlocking is still in operation and will be replaced by a new interlocking.
 In addition, all ESTW outdoor system of the ESTW sub-center Fürstenwalde must be replaced by new interlockings, as the Simis C interlockings from the manufacturer Siemens are not ETCS-capable.
-This also applies to the ESTW control center with on-site operation in Frankfurt/Oder Oderbrücke.
+This also applies to the ESTW control center with on-site operation in Frankfurt Oderbrücke.
 With these adjustments, the interlocking hierarchy in the control areas of the interlockings to be replaced will also be restructured.
 On the other hand, the interlocking technology in the control area of the Erkner interlocking control center already meets the technical requirements for ETCS equipment.

 The track can then be equipped with ETCS.
 For this purpose, balises are attached to the sleepers at regular intervals.
 In addition, two ETCS Radio Block Centres (RBC) will be set up, which will be connected to the interlockings via an interface.
 ETCS stop markers will be attached to the existing signalling screens to replace the conventional signals in ETCS operation.
-At the branch lines to Bad Saarow and in Frankfurt/Oder, the installation of ETCS entry and exit areas is required.
+ETCS entry and exit points must be installed on the branch lines from Fürstenwalde to Bad Saarow and in Frankfurt/Oder.
 The same applies at the line ends in Erkner and at the border crossing to Poland.
-The ETCS entrances and exits there will remain in place temporarily until the neighbouring sections of line are also equipped with ETCS
+The ETCS entrances and exits there will remain in place temporarily until the neighbouring sections of line are also equipped with ETCS.